 The site is new, and growing every day.
-The fastest way to find what you're looking for at carpentry tips and tricks is to use the search bar below or go to the site map page with links to all pages added so far.
+The fastest way to find what you're looking for at carpentry tips and tricks is to use the search bar in the top right corner of the page or visit the site map page with links to every page added so far.

 When you're laying laminate flooring the hardest part is when you get to the doorway.
 Make use of the expansion gap to get the board in, and plane the lip off the tongue (this changes it to normal tongue and groove instead of click together) so you can click the boards to each other.Making an inexpensive floating shelf using a hollow core door